AutodeskGames/stingray-docs/source/interactive_help/sdk_help/reload.md

 Hot reloading typically works best when you need to test out small tweaks to parameters and settings, or small changes within existing code blocks.
 The larger the changes you make, the more you risk running into problems after the refresh.

 For a deeper discussion about hot-reloading resources, see ~{ Reloading resources }~.
-If you're reloading Lua code into the game's Lua environment, see also ~{ Reloading Lua code }~.
+If you're reloading Lua code into the engine's Lua environment, see also ~{ Reloading Lua code }~.